 - A. The Planning and Zoning Office shall consider the following criteria in reviewing the application: - 1.
 Review title and proof of ownership; - 2.
 The Applicant's purpose in submitting the application; - 3.
 The degree to which the application decreases net density, and whether such alteration increases or decreases the amount of nonconformance with the Zoning Resolution and the Master Plan; - 4.
 The impact on adjacent property owners, interested parties and easements, to include traffic impact. - 5.
-Where lots are increased in size as a result of any action requested in an Administrative Review Application, well and dwelling permits will be restricted to one (1) per reconfigured lot. - B. Application Procedures: - 1.
+Where lots are increased in size as a result of any action requested in an Administrative Review Application, well and dwelling permits will be restricted to one (1) per reconfigured lot. - B. Application Administrative Review Procedures: - 1.
 The Applicant shall: - a.
-Provide proof of ownership by providing an owners and encumbrances report from a title insurance company which will need to be updated when there is a final meeting to make sure there have been no changes in the ownership or encumbrances of the property; - b.
+Submit proof of ownership by providing an ownership and encumbrance (O&E) report from a title insurance company.
+Prior to final action on an application for Administrative Review, the applicant must supplement the O&E report by submitting a written statement from the Custer County Assessor that no documents or instruments of any kind have been recorded against the property subsequent to the date of the O&E report.
+A date-stamped copy of the official parcel record maintained by the Assessor's Office pertaining to the property in question and signed by the Assessor or a deputy shall be sufficient documentation;

+- b.
 Submit a written application to the Planning and Zoning Office, along with proper fees and such evidence as may be necessary to demonstrate compliance with the qualifications and requirements set forth in this Section; - c.
 Be available to answer questions from office staff and, if deemed necessary, appear before the PC and BOCC to present the request; and - d.
-Meet the requirements as set forth in the Planning and

-Zoning Office letter of notification.

-2. The Planning and Zoning Office shall:

-- a.
-Upon receipt of an Administrative Review Application and in consultation with the Chairman of the PC or his representative, review the Application to determine whether it qualifies for Administrative Review.
+Meet the requirements as set forth in the Planning and Zoning Office letter of notification. - 2.
+The Planning and Zoning Office shall: - a.
+Upon receipt of an Administrative Review Application request and in consultation with the Chairpersonman of the PC or his representative, review the Application to determine whether it qualifies for Administrative Review.
 Once eligibility has been determined, the request shall be processed. - b.
 Process the submitted fees; - c.
 Research and verify the applicant's request and documentation; - d.
 Prepare a staff report that includes background information and areas of concern with the application and any action or requirements for consideration; and - e.
 Send a letter of notification to the applicant detailing the action and requirements that need to be met once determined by the Planning and Zoning Office Staff. - f.
-Review the application and accompanying evidence with the Chairman of the PC before taking action on the application.
+Review the application and accompanying evidence with the Chairpersonman of the PC before taking action on the application.
 Before a final decision is made such evidence will include all input and items researched by the Planning and Zoning Staff; and - g.
 Grant or deny the application.
-If the application is denied, the applicant will have the option to have the request reviewed by the PC and BOCC.

-3. Final Documentation
+If the application is denied, the applicant will have the option to have the request reviewed by the PC and BOCC. - 3.
+Final Documentation applicant shall record the approved plat with all appropriate signatures.

 After final approval has been granted through the Administrative Review Process, pertinent documentation shall be recorded with the County Clerk and Recorder within sixty (60) days of approval.
 In all instances, a letter describing the action shall be recorded by the Planning and Zoning Office.
-The applicant shall record the approved plat with all appropriate signatures.
+The